onflow/nft-storefront/docs/documentation.md

 ## Purchasing NFTs

 Purchasing NFTs through the `NFTStorefrontV2` is simple.
 The buyer has to provide the payment vault and the `commissionRecipient`, if applicable, during the purchase.
-The peer-to-peer nature of `Storefront` means there are no intermediaries facilitating the purchase of listings.
-The [`purchase`](#fun-purchase) API offered by the `Listing` facilitates purchasing the listed NFT directly between the buyer and seller.
+The [`purchase`](#fun-purchase) API offered by the `Listing` facilitates the trade with the buyer in the sellers `Storefront`.

 During the listing purchase all `saleCuts` are paid automatically.
 This also includes distributing [royalties](#enabling-creator-royalties-for-nfts) for that NFT, if applicable.
 If the vault provided by the buyer lacks sufficient funds then the transaction will fail.

 ### Considerations

 1. **Auto cleanup -** `NFTStorefrontV2` offers a unique ability to do auto cleanup of duplicate listings during a purchase.
-It comes with a drawback if one NFT has thousands of duplicate listings.
-It will become the bottleneck during purchasing one of the listings as it will likely trigger an out-of-gas error.
+The main drawback of this applies to NFTs with large numbers of duplicate listings.
+When a NFT is listed in a large number of marketplaces it will slow the purchase and in the worst case may trigger an out-of-gas error.

-    **Note -** *We recommended NOT to have more than 50 (TBD) duplicate listings of any given NFT.*
+    **Note -** *We recommend maintaining <= 50(TBD) duplicate listings of any given NFT.*

-2. **Unsupported receiver capability** - A common pitfall during the purchase of an NFT that some saleCut receivers don’t have a supported receiver capability because that entitled sale cut would transfer to first valid sale cut receiver.
+2. **Unsupported receiver capability** - A common pitfall during the purchase of an NFT that some `saleCut` receivers don’t have a supported receiver capability because that entitled sale cut would transfer to first valid sale cut receiver.
 However, it can be partially solved by providing the generic receiver using the [`FungibleTokenSwitchboard`](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract and adding all the currency capabilities the beneficiary wants to receive.
 More on the `FungibleTokenSwitchboard` can be read [here](https://github.com/onflow/flow-ft#fungible-token-switchboard)

 ## Enabling creator royalties for NFTs

-The `NFTStorefrontV2` contract optionally supports paying royalties to the minter account for secondary resales of that NFT after the original sale.
+The `NFTStorefrontV2` contract optionally supports paying royalties to the minter account for secondary resales of a NFT after the original sale.
 Marketplaces decide for themselves whether to support creator royalties when validating listings for sale eligibility.
 We encourage all marketplaces to support creator royalties and support community creators in the **FLOW** ecosystem.

 Providing that a seller's NFT supports the [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard, then marketplaces can honor royalties payments at time of purchase. `NFTStorefrontV2` dynamically calculates the royalties owed at the time of listing creation and applies it as a `saleCut` of the listing at the time of purchase.